MrKeviscool/BSOD-disguised-as-DesktopEditor/README.md

 # BSOD-disguised-as-DesktopEditor
-looks like an app that cleans your desktop but when u run as admin it sends your Windows 10 computer into BSOD
+looks like an app that cleans your desktop but when you run it as admin it sends your Windows 10 computer into BSOD

 WANING: can corrupt files in windows.
 RUN AT YOUR OWN RISK